haskell-perf/graphs/README.md

 # Benchmark suite for graph libraries

-## Warning: Under Active Developement
+## Intro
-This is being developed as part of the Google Summer of Code 2018.
+This project was developed as part of the Google Summer of Code 2018.
-Please do not expect anything from the code for now.

-Feel free to open an issue anyway :)
+Feel free to open an issue :)

 ## Results
 Current results of `cabal bench time` and `cabal bench space` can be found here: https://travis-ci.org/haskell-perf/graphs